wolfhesse/dotnet-docker-samples/dotnetapp-selfcontained/README.md

 ## Build and run the sample with Docker for Linux containers

 You can build and run the sample in Docker using Linux containers using the following commands.
-They assume that you are in the root of the repository.
+The instructions assume that you are in the root of the repository.

 ```console
 cd dotnetapp-selfcontained